LASkuma/Learn-JS-from-Vue/README.md

 ### More about enumerability

 **Enumerability** is important when you want to iterate through all or part the properties in any Objects.
+However, you still need to make sure whether you want to iterate thgouth the Object's **own properties** or properties also on its **prototype chain**.

 #### Related functions